MakeWebSmart/webapp/README.md

 This package is similar as `Yii2-Simple` pachage.
 `Yii2-Simple` guideline is here - http://blog.makewebsmart.com/yii2-simpleapp-with-yii2-admin-user-adminlte-and-few-more/234

 I am still working on adding more functionality on `MakeWebSmart/webapp`.
-When my working phase finish, then a complete DOC will available for this package also.
+DOC will available for this package when I complete the package.